 Nigerian Ministry of Defence (NMOD) through the Health Implementation Plan (HIP) and the Nigerian Military Steering Committee, co-chaired by the Minister of State for Defence and the U.S. Ambassador, is responsible for policy direction and oversight of the Health Implementation Programme, which implements approved activities.

-The program is a collaborative effort with the U.S. Military HIV Research Program (MHRP).
+The program under WRAIR, is a collaborative effort with the U.S. Military HIV Research Program (MHRP).
 MHRP conducts research to develop an effective preventive HIV vaccine and integrates prevention, treatment, diagnostics and monitoring as part of an international effort to reduce the impact of HIV infection worldwide.

 USAMRD-A in Nigeria is based out of the U.S. Embassy in Nigeria (Department of State).